 My Dad qualified for a loan to buy farmland under the Veterans Land Act and purchased an abandoned airfield near North Battleford.
 Together my parents created a successful farm and raised three children.

 Our government was generous to its returning veterans.
 It helped 144,000 returning Canadian servicemen purchase their own property, and assisted another 50,000 to attend university.
-Later the Americans brought in the famous G.I.
-Bill, which was modelled after the Canadian example.

 My Dad’s story, along with twenty-seven other original articles from Wartime Wednesdays, are now available in print under the title My Favourite Veterans: True Stories From World War Two’s Hometown Heroes.
 For more info, visit the book cover image on the bottom of this page.